capullo-tech/RadioCapullo/README.md

 +---------------------+

 ```
-The architecture of RadioCapullo involves two main components: an Android device configured as both a server and a client, and the librespot-java integration.
-The server side includes a server control UI, audio capture, a FIFO queue for managing audio data, and integration with librespot-java for Spotify connectivity and Zeroconf network discovery.
-The unique feature of the server setup is that it also acts as its own client, allowing it to play the same music it broadcasts.
-This dual capability ensures that the server device participates as an active player in the synchronized multiroom audio experience, seamlessly integrating into the environment as both a source and receiver of the audio stream.
+#### Audio Processing and Broadcasting
+RadioCapullo utilizes librespot-java to handle Spotify integration, allowing the server device to function as a Spotify speaker.
+The audio output from librespot-java is directed into a FIFO (First In, First Out) queue, which effectively manages the audio data stream.
+Snapserver then accesses this FIFO as its input source for broadcasting the audio across the network.

+#### Server Playback
+Simultaneously, the server device also acts as a Snapclient.
+It plays the same music it is broadcasting, ensuring that it can both stream and participate in the synchronized multiroom audio experience.
+This dual functionality allows for real-time monitoring and enjoyment of the streamed content directly on the server device.

+These processes ensure a cohesive and synchronized streaming experience across all connected devices within the network, adhering to the principles of fair use and respecting Spotify's terms of service.

 ### Use case Scenarios
 ```